probinso/color-pollution/README.md

 ![Lamp Art](./images/output.png)
-# Goals of this Course
+# Goals of this Material
 In this course we develop a python program to analyse the rgb content of light sources in photographs to approximate their spectral profile.
 We will focus on
 - reproducible research
 - scalable hypothesis testing